adikari/safebox/README.md

 Flags:
   -c, --config string   path to safebox configuration file (default "safebox.yml") -h, --help            help for safebox
-  -s, --stage string    stage to deploy to (default "dev") -v, --version         version for safebox
+  -s, --stage string    stage to deploy to
+  -v, --version         version for safebox

 Use "safebox [command] --help" for more information about a command.